wistia/wistia-open-docs/_posts/troubleshooting.md

 ## Uploading

 Video not uploading?
 Bummer!
 There's a quick checklist we like to run through if you're experiencing uploading issues.

 ### Clear your Cache

 First, clear your browser's cache.
 It seems silly, but it's saved us in a *number* of tough situations, so we always recommend it to start.
 The cache (or temporary internet files) can be cleared in the following locations:

   * **Chrome** *Preferences --> Show advanced settings... --> Browsing data*
-  * **Safari** *Preferences --> Privacy ---> Remove All Browsing Data*
+  * **Safari** *Preferences --> Privacy --> Remove All Browsing Data*
   * **Firefox** *History --> Clear recent history*
   * **Internet Explorer** *Tools --> Internet Options --> Browsing History*

 ### Update Your Browser

 Next, make sure your browser is up-to-date.
-Again, this might seem a bit redundant, but since we use an HTML5 uploader, we want to make sure you can access the good stuff.
+Again, this might seem a bit trivial, but since we use an HTML5 uploader, we want to make sure you can access the good stuff.
 Check your browser's status [here](http://browsehappy.com/).